IMPORTANT NOTICE FOR MABEL USERS!!

 Mabel is a ringing simulator for the Apple Mac, intended primarily for home use (rather than in towers).
-The latest version, 1.1.0, runs on Apple Mac systems with macOS 10.7 (Lion) or later; an earler version runs on OS X 10.4 (Tiger) to 10.6 (Snow Leopard).
-Mabel does not run on 10.3 (Panther) or any earlier version of Mac OS.
+The latest version, 1.1.1, runs on Apple Mac systems with macOS 10.13 (High Sierra) or later; earler versions run on OS X 10.4 (Tiger) onward.
+Mabel does not run on 10.3 (Panther) or any earlier version of OS X.

 Mabel can ring from 3 to 24 bells.